dwalend/blog/_posts/2014-09-10-type-later.md

       val yourGraph = AdjacencyLabelDigraph(edges = Vector(("A","B","ab"),("B","C","bc"),("C","A","ca"))

+[It's all in an open source project on GitHub](https://github.com/dwalend/ScalaGraphMinimizer).
 Download it and try it out.
 In sbt console, it's easy to just doodle around with graphs:

     libraryDependencies += "net.walend" %% "scalagraphminimizer" % "0.1.0"